justinnk/bss-simulation-study/review/README.md

 ### Software Requirements

 - linux or unix like operating system
-  - may also work on windows, but this is not tested
+  - may also work on windows, but this is not completely tested.
+If you need to use windows, please contact your corresponding author.
   - there may especially be problems with the `cp` command used in `extended_simulation` and `review/generate_images` and with the path definitions
 - `python 3` or higher, with the following modules installed.
 Instructions to install python can be found [here](https://www.python.org/)
   - `numpy`
   - `pandas`
   - `matplotlib`
   - NOTE: Depending on your installation of python, you may have to use `python` instead of `python3` to execute the respective commands below.
 You may also have to change some scripts to use another call.
-If so, these places are inidcated by a note in below.
+If so, these places are inidcated by a note below.
+  - Instead of changing the scripts and calls, you can also define an alias, e.g. `alias python3="python"`.
+In this case you should not need to change anything
 - `java runtime environment` (see [here](https://www.java.com/en/download/) for details)
-- java and python must be added to your `PATH` environment variable.
+- java and python must be added to your `PATH` environment variable, e.g. you must be able to execute `java` and `python3` from the command line.
 This is normally done automatically upon installation.
 - all paths are relative within the repository, so there is no need to adjust them

 ### Hardware Requirements